Youth Meetings,

 “Who Am I?”...
 II Samuel 7:18

 Print the name of a Christmas character on an index card for each guest.
 Tape or pin a card on the back of each guest as they arrive.
 Each must ask only "yes" or "no" questions throughout the time of fellowship to find out who he or she is.
-Click here for a Bible Worksheet on the The "Who's" of Christmas.
+Click here for a Bible Crossword on the The "Who's" of Christmas.

 “Glory To God In The Highest”...
 Luke 2:14